When is Mrs Brown’s Boys on TV this Christmas?

-Becoming a member of the likes of Strictly Come Dancing and Physician Who, one of many more moderen additions to the BBC’s Christmas particular pantheon is Mrs Brown’s Boys.
+Becoming a member of the likes of Strictly Come Dancing and Physician Who, one of many newer additions to the BBC’s Christmas particular pantheon is Mrs Brown’s Boys.

-The long-running comedy sequence, which stars Brendan O’Carroll because the Irish mammy Agnes Brown, is a giant rankings performer with roughly seven million folks watching final 12 months’s festive specials.
+The long-running comedy collection, which stars Brendan O’Carroll because the Irish mammy Agnes Brown, is a giant rankings performer with roughly seven million individuals watching final 12 months’s festive specials.

-Right here’s the whole lot we find out about what’s in retailer this time round…
+Right here’s every part we learn about what’s in retailer this time round…

 - What’s on TV this Christmas 2019?